-Elk City, Oklahoma is a town filled with history, from tales of the Old West, to Route 66, to the oil boom days of the early 1980s, it provides an abundance of opportunity in sights to see, and sets a shining example of western hospitality.
+Elk City, Oklahoma, is a town filled with history, from tales of the Old West to Route 66, to the oil boom days of the early 1980s; it provides an abundance of opportunity in sites to see and sets a shining example of western hospitality.

-The first pioneer who settled on what would one day become Elk City was named J.M.
-“Joe” Allee who homesteaded a quarter section of land just east of Elk Creek in 1897.
+The first pioneer who settled in Elk City was named J.M.
+“Joe” Allee, who homesteaded a quarter section of land just east of Elk Creek in 1897.
 In March of 1901, the Choctaw Townsite and Improvement Company purchased land from Allee, anticipating the arrival of the Choctaw and Gulf Railroad later that year.
-Wasting no time, the town site company filed a survey of platted lots on March 18, 1901 and planned to sell the lots just two days later.
+Wasting no time, the townsite company filed a survey of platted lots on March 18, 1901, and planned to sell the lots just two days later.
 Before the sale even started, hundreds of prospective lot owners had built a tent city.
-On the day of the sale the town-site company sold $32,000 worth of property.
+On the day of the sale, the townsite company sold $32,000 worth of property.

 Originally the town was called Crowe.
 However, some of the business people in the new settlement hoped to entice Adolphus Busch into building a brewery in the new town and tried to change the name to Busch, but they were defeated.
 In the end, the town’s name was officially changed to Elk City after Elk Creek.

-When Route 66 was lost to the interstate, Elk City didn’t suffer like so many other cities, due to her diversified interests.
+When Route 66 was lost to the interstate, Elk City didn’t suffer like many other cities due to her diversified interests.

-In fact, just a few years later the great oil field boom of the early 1980s brought thousands into town, working on the oil rigs.
+A few years later, the great oil field boom of the early 1980s brought thousands into town, working on the oil rigs.
 One man who worked the rigs described the city during this time as a “wild west boom town” with 20 men for every woman in the community.

-It was during these boom years that Elk City underwent a flurry of building activity and many vintage Route 66 sites were lost.
+During these boom years, Elk City underwent a flurry of building activity, and many vintage Route 66 sites were lost.
 However, the Van Buren area was spared as it was viewed as “less desirable” at the time.

-Today, Elk City is called home to a little more than 10,000 people and provides not only a peek at the Route 66 era, but also that of the Old West at the National Route 66 Museum and Old Town Museum Complex.
+Today, Elk City is called home to a little more than 10,000 people and provides a peek at the Route 66 era and that of the Old West at the National Route 66 Museum and Old Town Museum Complex.
 The museums are located on Route 66 and Pioneer Street.
-Further on down the Mother Road you can see the old Queenan Trading Post with its fading name still peeking through on its brick exterior.
+Further on down the Mother Road, you can see the old Queenan Trading Post with its fading name still peeking through on its brick exterior.
 Though the old trading post is closed, its famous kachinas that once graced the front can now be seen on the lawn of the National Route 66 Museum.